Electrical and Electronic Engineering MEng/BEng (Hons)

 Modules

-This year aims to bring you to a level of professional capability equivalent to that of a graduate electrical and electronic engineer.
-As part of your Year three studies, you will undertake an individual project, which will entail undertaking research and design studies with the guidance of a supervisor to provide a set of engineering solutions.
-Other study subjects are as shown below and include an optional subject choice thus giving the opportunity to tailor your level three studies.
+The final year of your studies aims to bring you to a level of professional capability equivalent to that of a graduate electrical and electronic engineer.
+As part of your studies, you will undertake an individual project, which will entail undertaking research and design studies with the guidance of a supervisor to provide a set of engineering solutions.
+Other study subjects are as shown below and include an optional subject choice, giving you the opportunity to tailor your studies.

 Modules